-12In a seminal paper, Dell (2015) shows how drug enforcement caused a large increase in homicide rates in Mexico.
+&lt;sup>16Dell (2015) shows how drug enforcement caused a large increase in homicide rates in Mexico.
 Also, Abadie et al. (2014) finds that aerial eradication exacerbated armed conflict and violence in Colombia, by reducing guerrillas' main source of income.
 Castillo et al. (2014) show how changes in drug enforcement in Colombia generated an increase in violence in Mexico (for a review on drug enforcement measures and violence see Werb et al. (2011) and Miron (1999), which document a positive relationship).
-In addition, recent work has found that intensive policing in specific locations displaces crime (Blattman et al. 2017; Banerjee et al. 2017).